Prior Learning Assessment

 - Gives students a chance to earn credit for up to four required courses in the major and up to 30 credits total.

-- Is available to incoming students and current students through training workshops offered by CAEL in both for-credit and non-credit formats.
+- Is available to incoming students and current students through training workshops offered by Learning Counts in both for-credit and non-credit formats.

 - Places an emphasis on "learning" in a professional setting.